eodsf/fp-erlang/course_notes.md

-#H1 Comprehensive notes from the Erlang MOOC
+# Comprehensive notes from the Erlang MOOC

 This file captures important notes from the course, week by week, capturing the essence of the content from Prof Simon Thompson, as well as insightful comments from one of the moderators from the EEF, Brujo Benavides (blog link in the readme).

-#H2 Week 1 - A tour of the language, intro to pattern matching
+## Week 1 - A tour of the language, intro to pattern matching
-#H3 Notes

 The first chunk of this week was focused on history, culture, setting up an environment.
 Coninuing into writing some simple functions, exporting them from the module, and calling them from the shell.